 As we spend time with Jesus, learn from Him, and follow His example, His life begins to shape our own.
 Our thoughts, reactions, priorities, and relationships gradually begin to reflect the character of Christ.

 Discipleship holds together what the other perspectives emphasize separately: God’s transforming work and our active participation.
 Transformation comes from the Spirit, but it unfolds as we intentionally follow Jesus in everyday life.
+Discipleship is not merely about improving ourselves, but about walking closely with Jesus until His life is formed in us.
+In this way, we become what we behold and value.

 The beauty of discipleship is that it keeps our focus on a person—Jesus.
 Instead of mainly asking what God might be doing in us (spiritual formation) or what we must do to become better Christians (spiritual maturity), discipleship asks a different question: